Kev-Garcia/KOTH-Loot/README.md

 This configuration ensures that KOTH events are scheduled at regular intervals and only initiate when a sufficient number of players are present, creating a dynamic and engaging gameplay experience.

-Note: You have made some specific edits to the chernarusplus.json file:
+Note: I have made some specific edits to the chernarusplus.json file:

 I have moved the Krasno Airfield KOTH event out of range of an expansion trader safe zone.